ktlKTL/C-LLM/README.md

 `bash test.sh`

 ## Evaluation
 Two methods for handling unequal length sentences were designed: one based on [CheRRANT](https://github.com/HillZhang1999/MuCGEC/tree/main/scorers/ChERRANT) and the other on [difflib](https://github.com/python/cpython/blob/main/Lib/difflib.py).
-In this paper, we adopted the Cherrant-based method.
+In this paper, we adopted the CheRRANT-based method.
 For evaluation, CheRRANT must first be downloaded to the specified directory.

 Run [evaluate_result.py](https://github.com/ktlKTL/C-LLM/blob/main/evaluate_result.py) for evaluation: